Value of Reed & Barton Silverware: Francis I

 Is Reed & Barton silverware valuable?

-Some is, especially sterling Francis I and large services or hollowware.
+Some is, especially sterling Francis I, large services, heavy serving pieces, trays, and better hollowware.

 How do I identify Reed & Barton sterling?

-Look for Reed & Barton plus sterling or standard silver marks, then match pattern and form.
+Look for Reed & Barton plus sterling or silver-content marks, then match pattern, form, count, and construction.

 Does Reed & Barton silverplate have value?

-Sometimes, but usually less than sterling and more dependent on design and condition.
+Sometimes, but usually less than sterling and more dependent on design, condition, completeness, and buyer demand.

 Need to know whether your silver is worth a closer look?